bretanac93/tiny-env/README.md

 # Tiny env

-Tiny env is a small deno module for demonstrative purposes, however, it's ready to be used in production.
+Tiny env injects the configuration held by your `.env` file to the Deno environment.

 ## Usage